Danielle Bouchard

 Biography

-Dr. Bouchard has an undergrad in Physical Education the Université de Moncton, a MSc. from the Université du Québec à Trois-Rivières in Exercise Sciences and a Ph.D from the Université de Sherbrooke in Gerontology.
-She completed two post-doctoral training.
-The first one in Epidemiology at Queen’s University and the second one in Endocrinology at the Université de Sherbrooke.
-The main focus of her research relates to clinical exercise physiology to evaluate the impact of regular exercise on chronic conditions, especially in obese and older adults.
+Dr. Bouchard is from Edmundston, NB.
+If you see her, she is either walking, rolling, or running.
+She has an undergraduate degree in Physical Education from the Université de Moncton, an MSc in Exercise Sciences from the Université du Québec à Trois-Rivières, and a Ph.D. in Gerontology from the Université de Sherbrooke.
+She completed two post-doctoral trainings.
+The first was in Epidemiology at Queen’s University, and the second was in Endocrinology at the Université de Sherbrooke.

 Recent publications